 This is a good option if you have a lump sum of money today (at least $10,000), but want to save it for retirement.

 A single premium deferred annuity requires a $10,000 minimum payment.

 You make one lump sum payment up front, and never make a payment again.
 Then, you choose from one of three guaranteed interest rate periods (three, five or seven years).
 After the guaranteed rate period expires, your annuity will be credited with the company’s current portfolio interest rate.
 That rate could change, but it will never fall below the guaranteed minimum.

 After the first year, you can withdraw up to 10 percent of the policy’s value without having to pay a surrender charge.

-There are two stages to a single premium deferred annuity - the accumulation stage, when your money is growing tax-deferred in your account, and the payout stage, when you start receiving annuity payments.
+There are two stages to a single premium deferred annuity - the accumulation stage and the payout stage.

 When you first purchase your annuity you select an “annuitization date,” which is the date you start receiving payouts.
 This date can be changed any time during your accumulation stage.

 You can choose to receive payouts monthly, quarterly, semi-annually or annually.
 Your periodic payout amount will depend on factors like: